 As a primary prevention service, the Community Education program utilizes professional facilitators and mental health professionals to teach, support and empower individuals and families in both a classroom and small group setting.

 The counseling program is comprised of licensed counselors and/or counselors working towards licensure, who provide assistance and guidance in resolving personal, social, or psychological problems and difficulties.

 This program is comprised of classes and group sessions specific for different age groups that help children and adults successfully navigate family conflict, parental conflict, parental separation, and/or parental divorce.

-Healthy Start is a free program for expectant mothers and women with children up to two years of age who live in Acadia, Evangeline, Iberville, Lafayette, St. Landry and St. Martin parishes.
-The program focuses on supporting moms and assisting parents with the challenges of a growing family and raising small children.
+Healthy Start is a free program for pregnant women and both men and women caregivers with children up to 18 months of age who live in Acadia, Evangeline, Iberia, Lafayette, St. Landry, St. Martin and Vermilion parishes.
+The program focuses on supporting and assisting families with the challenges of raising small children.